-Consider the contribution made by a point source discharge to the nitrogen, phosphorus, sediment and microbial pathogen catchment loads and the impact of that contribution on the likely achievement of both the short term freshwater objectives and Loads in Table 3.11-1 targets^in Objective 3 or the progression towards the 80-year freshwater objectives and Loads in Table 3.11-1 targets^in Objective 1, taking into account:
+Consider Assess the contribution made by a point source discharge to the nitrogen, phosphorus, sediment and microbial pathogen catchment loads and the impact of that contribution on the likely achievement of the short term targets in Objective 3 or the progression towards the desired 80-year water quality states targets in Objective 1, taking into account:

 - a.
 The relative proportion of nitrogen, phosphorus, sediment or microbial pathogens that the particular point source discharge contributes to the catchment load; and - b.
 Pasttechnology upgrades undertaken to model, monitor and reduce the discharge of nitrogen, phosphorus, sediment or microbial pathogens within the previous consent term; and - c.
-Whether it is appropriate The ability to stage future mitigation actions to allow investment costs to be spread over time and meet the water quality targets^specified above. ;and - d.
+The ability to stage future mitigation actions to allow investment costs to be spread over time and contribute to meeting Objectives 1 and 3 the water quality targets^specified above; and - d.
 The diminishing return on investment in treatment plant upgrades in respect of any resultant reduction in nitrogen, phosphorus, sediment or microbial pathogens when treatment plant processes are already achieving a high level of contaminant reduction through the application of the Best Practicable Option.